bcherny/watch-dom/README.md

 watch-dom
 =========

+## what?

+efficiently watch for changes to a dom element (or its descendents).

 ## why?

 angular `$watch` observes property modifications on the `$scope`, since in angular the `$scope` is the source of truth. this is a good pattern for most use cases. however, there are situations where you want modules to be decoupled, and the dom is the fundamental source of truth.